 These are the stories of three former "comfort women," now in their 80s and 90s, who are among the over 200,000 girls and young women who were forced into military sexual slavery by the Japanese Imperial Army during World War II.
 Imprisoned in so-called "comfort stations" these girls were subjected to unimaginable abuses and torture, leaving deep physical, emotional and spiritual scars.
 Although these atrocities occurred between 1939 and 1945, the Japanese government has never offered an official apology and many survivors still keep silent because of shame and denial.

-Within Every Woman focuses on the stories of three survivors – Halmoni Gil in South Korea, Grandma Cao in China, and Lola Adela in The Philippines.
+The Apology focuses on the stories of three survivors – Halmoni Gil in South Korea, Grandma Cao in China, and Lola Adela in The Philippines.
 The film chronicles the horrific crimes they endured over sixty years ago.
 But more importantly, the film chronicles their resilience and how today they work toward reconciliation and justice while struggling to make peace with the past.